danielsollondon/platform-engineering/readme.md

 ## Step 1: Create, Configure Mgmt Cluster and Repo
-## Install Crossplane and Deploy Resources in Azure
 1. Create a Private GH Repo
 Clone or manually copy this repo to your own private repo and for this example we'll create 3 folders, but you should think about the best structure for your organization, there is also a good example [here](https://github.com/Azure-Samples/aks-platform-engineering).
     * /mgmtCluster/bootstrap/control-plane/addons